joukoy/Memsim2-Tunerpro-plugin/README.md

 http://momik.pl/memsim.htm

-Installation instruction from TunerPro web page: https://www.tunerpro.net/downloadPlugins.html
+Installation instructions from TunerPro web page: https://www.tunerpro.net/downloadPlugins.html

 No warranty, use at your own risk!!